ak545/dns-domain-expiration-checker/README.md

 # Example file with the list of domains
 # Allowed:
 # - blank lines
-# - string as comment
-# (the string must begin with the character "#")
+# - string as comment (the string must begin with the character "#")
-# - string as the name of the group header
-# (the string must begin with the character "!")
+# - string as the name of the group header (the string must begin with the character "!")
 #
 # The format for setting the domain string is:
 # - domain name (required first)
 # - expiration value in days (integer)
-# - interval value in seconds before proceeding to
-# the next check (sleep:integer)
+# - interval value in seconds before proceeding to the next check (sleep:integer)
 # - the cost of renewing a domain (cost:float)
+# - skip checking whois text changes for this domain (skip_checking_whois_text_changes)
 #
 # For example:
 # !
 Group 1